gharewal12/gharewal12/README.md

 ===================================================================================================================================

-🌍  I'm based in Indore, India
+🌍  I'm based in Indore, India<br/>
-✉️  You can contact me at gharewal12@gmail.com
+✉️  You can contact me at gharewal12@gmail.com<br/>
-🧠  I'm learning DSA and Solidity.
+🧠  I'm learning DSA and Solidity.<br/>
-🤝  I'm open to collaborating on Cloud or Blockchain project
+🤝  I'm open to collaborating on Cloud or Blockchain project<br/>

 ### Socials